Sugar addiction is one of most difficult to quit for a few reasons:

 In 2012, I gave up all sugar, dairy, wheat, alcohol and meat for 2 weeks.
 This was the advice I followed from a gut health specialist.
 After 5 days my energy levels doubled.
 My mind was clear and I haven’t experienced fatigue since.
 That was 7 years ago.

-You are 100% free to choose whatever foods and drinks you want.
+Note: You are 100% free to choose whatever foods and drinks you want.
 Leaving all judgement aside, consider: What foods are making me tired and heavy?
-Which foods make me feel energised and light?
+Which foods cause me to feel light and energised?

 Stopping Sugar Addiction

 This year I consulted with a lady in her 60s, named Anne.
 She wanted to lose 15kg, so we analysed her food habits.